buildpacks/docs/content/docs/features/bill-of-materials.md

 ## Viewing Bill of Materials

-You can use the `download-sbom` command to inspect your app for its `Structured-Bill-of-Materials`.
+You can use the `sbom download` command to inspect your app for its `Structured-Bill-of-Materials`.
 The following command will download the application layer containing the `SBoM` files to `./layers/sbom/...` on your local filesystem.

 ```bash
 pack download-sbom your-image-name